 “These results”, Catherine Koss told the conference, “provide evidence that in generalised epidemic settings, offering universal access to PrEP – including to individuals outside of known risk groups – can reduce HIV incidence.”

 The entire SEARCH study is closing this month, and forthcoming figures will show how much effect PrEP had in reducing HIV incidence among the group as a whole, whether or not they were offered it.

-Koss Catherine A et al. Lower than expected HIV incidence among men and women at elevated HIV risk in a population-based PrEP study in rural Kenya and Uganda: Interim results from the SEARCH study.
+Koss C A et al. Lower than expected HIV incidence among men and women at elevated HIV risk in a population-based PrEP study in rural Kenya and Uganda: Interim results from the SEARCH study.
 23rd International AIDS Conference, abstract no 875, 2020.